pifragile/editArtP5Template/README.md

-# EditART Simple Template Instructions
+# EditART p5.js Template Instructions

-This is a simple, unopinionated template for creating projects on EditART.
+This is a template for p5.js for creating projects on EditART.

 ## Create your art